NaiNaniNai/ChangerWallpapers/README.md

 os.system("kquitapp5 plasmashell && kstart5 plasmashell &") # Restarting the desktop
 ```

-**FURTHER BLOCKS CHANGE THE WALLPAPER ON THE LOCK SCREEN, IF YOU DON'T NEED IT, THEN YOU CAN SAFELY DELETE THE CODE THAT IS BELOW**
+**FURTHER BLOCKS CHANGE THE WALLPAPER ON THE LOCK SCREEN, IF YOU DON'T NEED IT, THEN YOU CAN SAFELY DELETE THE CODE THAT IS BELOW.**

 Also, I don't see any point in giving a comment to each line below the written code, since it is executed indentically to the higher one.

 5) Block No. 5: